 When an individual is accommodated in his or her role, he or she may feel set in their position and are unwilling to move.
 The leader needs to observe which rewards or reinforcements that are preventing he or she from moving.
 In both cases, the leader needs to understand the impact this type of behavior has on the pure entity of the team and take action.

+The word “leader” comes from the latin word lid, which one meaning is to separate or cut.
 In this sense, it’s the leader’s responsibility to separate or cut the behaviors of individuals that are not aligned with the team’s vision or rules.
 Under this perspective the leader also needs to take action when an individual is not willing to stretch or is accommodated in his or her role.

-Answering the initial question, the observance of entitativity by the leader is a critical factor in Transformative Leadership.
+The observance of entitativity by the leader is a critical factor in Transformative Leadership.